usnistgov/fipy/documentation/CODESPEED.rst

 After this step, you'll have created your database where the data will be stored data.db.

-Once this is setup you'll be ready to run the codespeed server.
+Once this is setup you'll be ready to run the Codespeed server.
 For testing, it's just the localhost 8000::

     $ python manage.py runserver 8000

-You can't view any of the pages until you go to /admin and create an environment, and then you still can't really access the meat of the codespeed pages until there's some actual data to display.
+You can't view any of the pages until you go to /admin and create an environment, and then you still can't really access the meat of the Codespeed pages until there's some actual data to display.

 You can manually create a piece of data in the admin page by creating a project, executable, result, revision, benchmark, and branch (must